pyth-network/per/per_multicall/README.md

 You can also run a local validator via `anvil --gas-limit 500000000000000000 --block-time 2`, changing the values for the gas limit and block time as desired.
 Note that if you omit the `--block-time` flag, the local network will create a new block for each transaction (similar to how Optimism created L2 blocks pre-Bedrock).
 Running `auction_offchain.py` will spit out the final call to `forge script` you should run to send the transaction to the localnet.

-To run the script runs in `Vault.s.sol`, you should startup the local validator.
+To run the script runs in `Vault.s.sol`, you should startup the local validator and create a `.env` file with the `PRIVATE_KEY` env variable which is used for submitting the transactions.
 Then, run the necessary setup commands:

 1. Set up contracts and save to an environment JSON.